The Living Collection

 RBGE's tree collection stands as testament to the good husbandry and infinite wisdom of generations of horticulturists who have tended the Garden over the centuries.

 The oldest trees in the collection have stood witness to the development of the Garden and predate its arrival at the site in Inverleith.
 Look out for the venerable sweet chestnut (Castanea sativa) in the Rock Garden.
-Other highlights include the cedar of Lebanon (Cedrus libani), near the Glasshouses which dates from 1826 and is one of the earliest trees to be planted by RBGE staff, and the extremely rare Catacol whitebeam (Sorbus pseudomeinichii) by the East Gate.
+Another highlight is the extremely rare Catacol whitebeam (Sorbus pseudomeinichii) by the East Gate.

 There are just over 3,500 trees in the Garden, comprising more than 730 species from 56 families.
 Around two-thirds of the trees are of known wild origin.